PapaTutuWawa/moxxy_old/README.md

 # Moxxy

+NOTE: I abandoned moxxy due to various technical issues with React Native and its libraries.
+I am, however, currently working on its successor project: MoxxyV2!

 Moxxy is (or maybe will be) an experimental XMPP client that tries to be as user-friendly and modern (looking) as possible to minimise friction for users coming from "legacy" messenging services.